Get News & Updates Directly To Your Inbox

 Links have also been found between gum disease and other serious health conditions such as stroke, diabetes, obesity and greater risks during pregnancy.

-Gum disease is a chronic bacterial infection that causes swelling in the gums and damages the bone supporting the teeth.
+Gum disease is a chronic bacterial infection that causes swelling in the gums.
+It also damages the bone supporting the teeth.
 Bacteria in the mouth can enter the blood stream and travel through the body to harm the heart and blood vessels.

 Gum disease has several tell-tale symptoms.
 Watch for these signs of trouble: